zymbit/rpi-mkimg/README.md

 # mkimg.sh #

 This shell script creates an image from a Raspberry Pi SD card.

+*NOTE*: This script has *not* been used or tested on irreplaceable data sources.
+Some of the steps involve resizing the filesystem and partition, *please be careful*.

 It can be run like this:

 ```
 bash mkimg.sh /dev/sda sdcard.img.zip
 ```

 ## What does the script do ##